 Disadvantages to running a home business:

 - The success of the business rests on you.
-It's a heavy burdon when every decision, every result, good or bad, rests solely on you.
+It's a heavy burden when every decision, every result, good or bad, depends entirely on you.

 - No guaranteed income.
 Unlike a job, there is no guaranteed salary.